ajwdewit/pcse/doc/quickstart.rst

 For the third example, we will use LINTUL3 for simulating spring-wheat in the Netherlands under water-limited and nitrogen-limited conditions.
 We will again assume that data files are in the directory `D:\\userdata\\pcse_examples` and all the parameter files needed can be found by unpacking this zip file :download:`quickstart_part3.zip`.
+Note that this guide is also available as an ipython notebook: :download:`running_LINTUL3.ipynb`.

 First we will import the necessary modules and define the data directory.
 We also assume that you have the `matplotlib`_, `pandas`_ and `PyYAML`_ packages installed on your system.::